-A Coffee Subscription Service For Every Third-Wave Caffeine Snob You Know
+This Last-Minute Gift Is Approved By Our Resident Coffee Snob

 Shop Trade gifts

 If a subscription service isn't the right fit for your giftee, you may want to purchase a celebration box that includes a flight of three specialty coffees, plus a fourth bag matched to the receiver's taste.
-Bonus points that it's currently available for 10% off.
+As an added bonus, it's currently available for 10% off.

 Shop Trade gifts